secure-software-engineering/phasar/README.md

 $ echo -e "export PATH="/usr/lib/llvm-3.9/bin:$PATH" >> .bashrc

 Almost done!
-After having everything set-up correctly, you can now continue the installation by compiling ourframework.
-For the sake of compilation we provide two mechanisms:
+After having everything set-up correctly, you can now continue the installation by compiling phasar.
+We provide two mechanisms: a Makefile and CMake.
+We recommend the CMake mechanism and consider the Makefile build deprecated.

-#### Makefile {#makefile}
+#### Makefile (deprecated) {#makefile}
 Just type 'make' and ourframework will be compiled.
 As usual 'make clean' will delete all compiled and auto-generated files.
 Using 'make doc' will generate the doxygen code documentation.
 The compiled binary file can be found in the bin/